JanHerca/urantiapedia/output/wikijs/en/article/Gines_Aviles/La_tecnica_de_resolucion_de_problemas_de_Rodan.md

 	Finally, you have to consider its severity or relevance: how serious is the problem?
 Sometimes, it can happen that from our analysis it is discovered that the matter is very minor or very insignificant, that is, it does not have any seriousness.
 So we just accept it as it is and we don't need to act.
 	Okay, we already have an opinion on what happened.
 Now it's time to act, but on what basis and how do we act?
 The first question is not resolved by the document, but the requirement of having “_hunger and thirst for true righteousness_” can serve as a point of support:
 3. My answer, or the answer that has convinced me the most, is to look for a motto or question that inspires me and serves as a guide, my example: the best for all those involved.
 But there are also other possible slogans or phrases that can be useful to us in light of the point of support, for example: “love one another as I have loved you”, or questions: what would Jesus do in my place?
 Always consider that, by free will, we could go to annoy the other or make any possible positive or negative decision about the other or about ourselves... it's our choice!
-4. Regarding the how, Rodán gives us more clues: “_Tact and tolerance_”. “_Even though you are effectively armed to meet the difficult situations of life, you can hardly expect success unless you are equipped with that wisdom of mind and charm of personality which enable you to win the hearty support and co-operation of your fellows_” [UB 160:1.9](/en/The_Urantia_Book/160#p1_9)
+4. Regarding the how, Rodán gives us more clues: “_Tact and tolerance_”. “_Even though you are effectively armed to meet the difficult situations of life, you can hardly expect success unless you are equipped with that wisdom of mind and charm of personality which enable you to win the hearty support and co-operation of your fellows_” <a id="a73_337"></a>[UB 160:1.9](/en/The_Urantia_Book/160#p1_9)

 In summary, the technique by steps would be:
 - PTO1: what is the problem?